 Spinal decompression is often applauded by those who have received the non-invasive treatment.
 The reason is related to the structural relationship of the intervertebral disc to the bones of your spine and the precious nervous system it protects.
 At its core, spinal decompression efforts are focused on removing stress and pressure from the discs of your spine that may be irritating or compressing nerve roots.
-This article will focus on a variety of ways to simulate spinal decompression at home, as well as explore situations where targeted therapies such as those provided at Olympic Spine and Sports Therapy would be beneficial to help you find relief.
+This article will focus on a variety of ways to stimulate spinal decompression at home, as well as explore situations where targeted therapies such as those provided at Olympic Spine and Sports Therapy would be beneficial to help you find relief.

 Intervertebral discs act like cushions in between the bones of your spine.
 Secondary to the natural curves in the spine, they also provide some shock absorption and help facilitate mobility.
 Each vertebra-disc-vertebra complex creates an individual joint.
 These joints act in concert to allow for global movement of your trunk and spine in all directions, which is why it’s so important to keep them healthy!

 Discs are mostly composed of water mixed with a collection of proteins.
 As we age, these proteins break down, and we retain less water, causing the disc to shrink over time.
 This process can be accelerated by poor posture, incidental trauma such as sports injuries or car accidents, and strain from repetitive activities.

 It is also important to note that unlike muscle tissue, your discs are not very well-vascularized, meaning they don’t have a direct blood supply.
 Instead, they act more like a sponge.
 To get nutrients in and waste products out, the sponge has to be “squeezed”.
 Discs are dependent on MOVEMENT to achieve this!
 When movement is limited, their ability to heal is limited as well.

 Now that we have established the basics of disc anatomy and function let’s turn our attention to decompression and how it can benefit disc conditions.